buildpacks/rfcs/text/0000-add-lifecycle-config.md

 - Is the convention based name of `CNB_ORDER_PATH` to `order_path` appropriate?
 We could introduce a schema for this file that is more rigid.
 - Do we need the root `[config]` table?
+- If a builder has `CNB_ORDER_PATH` set explicitly, the `lifecycle.toml` will not be able to override it without the platform explicitly removing the env vars.

 # Spec.
 Changes (OPTIONAL)